Your Smart Car Will Move You in Surprising Ways

 Cars were never made for mobility alone.
 They represent utility, style and quite often, a big part of the owner's identity.
 We tend to make an emotional connection with the car, a romantic notion amplified in pop culture, where the driver talks to the car and, incredibly, the car listens.
 This connection isn't science fiction anymore.
 Cars are starting to understand us—and respond.

 By 2022, says IHS Markit, over 83% of all vehicles sold will come equipped with some form of speech recognition technology.
-According to a Frost and Sullivan report, key developments in voice recognition include real-time translation, active noise cancellation, visual analytics to improve voice, virtual assistants enabled by artificial intelligence (AI), embedded natural language processing, deep speech and voice biometrics.
+According to a Frost and Sullivan report, key developments in voice recognition include real-time translation, active noise cancellation, visual analytics to improve voice, virtual assistants enabled by artificial intelligence (AI), embedded natural language processing, deep speech, and voice biometrics.
 "Microsoft's Cortana and Amazon's Alexa are the latest offerings after efforts from Nuance in the personal assistant domain.
 Voice biometrics is expected to be a key element of personalization," the report says.

 Leveraging speech recognition

-The second most preferred method for human-machine interface in vehicles after touch screen, speech recognition is now being leveraged for a broad spectrum of interactions, including:
+The second most preferred method for a human-machine interface in vehicles after touch screen, speech recognition is now being leveraged for a broad spectrum of interactions, including:

 - Entertainment: Play music, turn on/off or search radio programs